graniticio/granitic/doc/tutorial/004-data-capture.md

 2. The [path](https://tools.ietf.org/html/rfc2616#section-3.2.2) component of the URL
 3. The [query](https://tools.ietf.org/html/rfc2616#section-3.2.2) component of the URL

 or some combination of the above.

-Granitic provides support for automating the binding
+Granitic automates the process of extracting these three types of data from the request and mapping the data to fields on your application's data structures.

 ### Web service design patterns

-Granitic is agnostic as to which design pattern (REST, RPC) your application follows.
+Granitic is agnostic as to which web service design pattern (REST, RPC etc) your application follows.
 The majority of the examples in these tutorials are 'REST-like', but that is not to suggest that Granitic favours REST over other patterns.

 ### Meta-data